tomashlousek/Landing-Page-Project/README.md

 # Landing-Page-Project
 Landing page project with Foundations course from The Odin Project.
 My first try on designing an imaginary website.
+This is my first programming project.
+After taking some part of Foundations course on The Odin Project, I was able to do my first page.
+Using HTML and CSS basics, that I've learned I managed to somewhat do it.
+It was tough for me, but with around 2 days of intensive programming and endless google searches, I managed to get it done.
+The final resault isn't perfect, but good enough for me right now, with future changes to be done.
+I must say, that I've learned a lot of things during this project, and it made me even more interested in the concepts of HTML and CSS.
+I will continue learning them and will add JavaScript knowledge for future projects.
+Thank you for reading.